JGreyScales/nav-mesh-routing-optimizations/README.md

 In short, I want to know "If the end target has moved x tiles from the last known cached position of it, is it more efficent to re-compute the quickest route, or to keep going to the last known position & only recompute once I arrive."

-My parameter for "what is better" is going to be time in seconds to reach target.
+My parameter for "what is better" is going to be time in ticks & exeuction time to reach target.

 -----------------------------------------------------